Algebraic compressed sensing: Introduction

 The paper is structured as follows.
-In the next section, we offer a glimpse of what lies beyond the restricted isometry for establishing (local) well-posedness of inverse problems like \cref{eqn_ip}.
+In the next section, we offer a glimpse of what lies beyond the restricted isometry property for establishing (local) well-posedness of inverse problems like \cref{eqn_ip}.
 Thereafter, in \cref{q_and_a}, the main results of this paper are presented as a sequence of thirteen basic questions and answers related to the well-posedness of algebraic compressed sensing problems. \Cref{sec:AG} recalls the main techniques from algebraic geometry that are employed in \cref{q_and_a_proofs} to furnish proofs of the main results from \cref{q_and_a}.
 Numerical experiments in \cref{sec_numexp} illustrate the minimal requirements on the number of measurements for well-posedness in algebraic compressed sensing.
+The paper is concluded in \cref{sec_conclusions} with an outlook and open problems in algebraic compressed sensing.